What about hybrid clubs?

 Hybrid Clubs – New Trends

 Of all the changes in club head design, nothing has had more variations than the hybrid club.
 K.J.
 Choi made a big statement at The Masters in 2011 when he put 4 hybrid clubs in play.
-Now in 2012, slot technology by Adams Golf and TaylorMade adds a new dimension in terms of distance and ball flight.
+Now since 2012, slot technology by TaylorMade adds a new dimension in terms of distance and ball flight.
 Read More…

 CALLAWAY